Feeding the hungry is a time-honored tradition among people of many faiths, all over the world.

 “Sikh gurus worked very intentionally to challenge social distinctions in various forms,” said Samran Jeet Singh, the senior religion fellow for the Sikh Coalition in the U.S.

-For that reason, male Sikh followers were all told to wear turbans.
-Traditionally in India, the noble elite were the only ones who wore them.
-Similarly, every Sikh man has the middle or last name of ‘Singh,’ to take away outward allusions to inequality.
+For that reason, Sikhism’s founder, Guru Nanak, told all male Sikh followers to wear turbans.
+Before that, tradition in India dictated that only the noble elite would wear them.
+Similarly, every Sikh man has taken the middle or last name of ‘Singh,’ to remove outward allusions to inequality.

 So, too, with the langar.